benofbrown/darksouls/DSIII_Low_Death.md

 - Buy a couple of *Human Pine Resins*.
 - Level up as usual.
 - Burn the *Undead Bone Shard*, upgrade the estus.
-- Make sure you have ~20 Firebombs.
+- Make sure you have ~20 Firebombs, and a *Gold Pine Resin*.
 - **Talk to Anri!**

 ## Phase III: Getting tougher